-Are you thinking about filing bankruptcy?
+Are you thinking about filing for bankruptcy?
 Are you afraid of the stigma attached to it?
-Is the stigma keeping you from taking advantage of what could be the best option to address financial troubles?
+Is the stigma of bankruptcy keeping you from taking advantage of what could be the best option to address financial troubles?
 Did you know that our bankruptcy system is provided for in the US Constitution?

 Emotional and Social Stigma

-The financial stigma associated with bankruptcy is the aspect that can really affect you.
+The financial stigma associated with bankruptcy is the aspect that can affect you.
 For example, after you file for bankruptcy, your credit score will usually go down.
 How much?
 It depends on where you started.
-By some estimates, the credit score for most people who file bankruptcy will settle at about 550 no matter where they started (but, if you're careful, it won't stay there for long).
-You will probably have more difficulty obtaining credit, such as a car loan or home loan, and when you do get credit, it will cost you more money in the form of a higher interest rate.
+By some estimates, the credit score for most people who file bankruptcy will settle at about 550, no matter where they started—but if you're careful, it won't stay there for long.
+You will probably have more difficulty obtaining credit, such as a car loan or home loan, and when you do get credit, it will cost you more in the form of a higher interest rate.

-The financial stigma may have some benefit in that it discourages you from getting yourself into debt once again after it has been wiped out by a bankruptcy.
-Nevertheless, the financial stigma is not really as bad as many people are concerned about.
-For example, many debtors receive credit card offers right after they file for bankruptcy (albeit at high interest rates).
-This is because creditors are aware that under federal law, you cannot obtain another bankruptcy discharge for about 8 years.
+The financial stigma may have some benefit in that it discourages you from getting yourself into debt once again after bankruptcy has wiped it out.
+Nevertheless, the financial stigma is not as bad as many people imagine.
+For example, many debtors receive credit card offers right after they file for bankruptcy, albeit at high-interest rates.
+This is because creditors are aware that under federal law, you generally cannot obtain another bankruptcy discharge for eight years.

 Thinking About the Benefits Versus the Stigma

 Without bankruptcy, the entire financial system could collapse.
-This is because there would be no "out" and if you incurred debt you would be stuck with it for life.
+This is because there would be no "out," and if you incurred debt, you would be stuck with it for life.
+You'll survive if you're willing to put the stigma aside.
 There is no shame in putting to good use a system put in place by the government to aid those in dire economic straits.